gambingo/machine-learning/Classification/classification-cheat-sheet.md

 * No need for cross-validation (in fact, you should not use cross-validation)
 * Highly parallel
 * Inherently multi-class
-* Scales well with number of features as each tree chooses a different subset of features
 * Better results than Decision Trees

 ##### Cons
 * Difficult to interpret
+* Slow with large amounts of data (use XGBoost)
+* Scales slightly better with the number of features than a decision tree, because each tree only looks at a subset of features.
+But it is still inefficient with lots of columns.

 ##### Terminology
 * Bagging, Out-Of-Bag Estimates